katrinleinweber/set-on-fire/_chapters_en/robust.md

 1. Can some or all of your program's options be specified in an external configuration file?
 2. If so, what data format do those files use?
 3. If not, is it worth adding that capability?

-### Using Your Project as a Component

-Suppose someone wants to use your software as part of a larger program written in a language other than the one you use.
->
-1. What's the simplest way for them to do this?
-2. What *won't* they be able to do?

 ### Is This Turned On?